 % of ASMs

 Horizon "brand" flying 50

-Capacity Purchase Agreement- Alaska 33
+Capacity Purchase Agreement- Alaska 35

-Capacity Purchase Agreement- Frontier JetExpress 17
+Capacity Purchase Agreement- Frontier JetExpress 15

 Total 100

 Horizon "brand" flying includes those routes in the Horizon system not covered by the Alaska CPA.
-Horizon has revenue risk in those markets.
-RASM for "brand" flying declined 10.2% in April 2007 as a result of a 7.7% decline in yield and a 2.4-point decline in load factor.
+Horizon bears the revenue risk in those markets.
+RASM for "brand" flying declined 5.0% in May 2007 due to a 6.0% decline in yields, offset by 0.5-point increase in load factor.
+April RASM was down 10.2% as a result of a 7.7% decline in yield and a 2.4-point decline in load factor.